 With respect to solar power plant the Company has, based on technical evaluation estimated the useful life as 20 years.

 Depreciation method, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.
-Based on technical evaluation and consequent advice, the management believes that its estimates of useful lives as given above best represent the period over which management expects to use these assets.
+Based on technical evaluation, the management believes that its estimates of useful lives as given above best represent the period over which management expects to use these assets.

 Depreciation on additions/ (disposals) is provided on a pro-rata basis i.e. from/ (up to) the date on which asset is ready for use/ (disposed off).